 Hey!
 I think we should crawl this website more often and index (plus rank) the content more frequently.
 Or in most cases, based on the frequency of the website’s publisher.

 As little as 6% of “bloggers” publish the majority of their original content as guest posts

-If we want to set our website as the central hub for driving web-traffic into our page, then we should use “guest blogging” as one of the strategy for our content marketing strategy.
+If we want to set our website as the central hub for driving web-traffic into our page, then we should use “guest blogging” as one of the strategies for our content marketing strategy.

 Cause in today’s competitive world, it’s all about collaboration to help us step up the game, there’s no one-website-knows-all approach, it just doesn’t work in today’s world.